 Several years ago, the Italian teacher at my school attended a professional development training called the Calm Classroom.
 She returned to school geeked and eager to school me how to teach mindfulness to children.

 She shared her handouts with me.
-There were many 30-second to two-minute deep breathing and concentration techniques, used to foster and maintain a peaceful classroom.
-The purpose was to educate children how to slow down and pay attention.
+There were many 30-second to two-minute deep breathing and concentration techniques used to foster and maintain a peaceful classroom.
+The purpose was to educate children on how to slow down and pay attention.

 We thumbed through the activities and landed on a favorite.

 It is called Bell Focus.

 The bell leader rotates daily.
 That student is in charge of ringing the bell and guiding the short, calming exercise.

 It goes a little something like this (in French):